-We are proud to announce that ESCP Europe Business School and its Research Centre for Energy Management were taking part as a Supporting Partner at this year’s Energy Summit organised by The Economist Events.
+We are proud to announce that ESCP Business School and its Energy Management Centre were taking part as a Supporting Partner at this year’s Energy Summit organised by The Economist Events.
 The conference took place on 10th November at The HAC in London.

 Powering progress in a climate of change